-There are no data regarding the effects of EYLEA on human fertility.
-Aflibercept adversely affected female and male reproductive regretar in usua regarding the effect of LECA of Indian Healthy, Aliabetes, a weekers and an after epidoucity systems in cynomicigus monkeys when administered by introvenous rijection at a dose approximately 1500 times higher than the systemic level observed humans with an introvitraal dose of 2 mg.
+Infertility There are no data regarding the effects of EYLEA on human fertility.
+Aflibercept adversely affected female and male reproductive There are no data regarding the effects of LECA of indian residues, and active say and certained and indian residues and active say and certained and the say systems in cynomolys monkeys when administered by intravenus injection at a dose approximately 1500 times higher than the systemic level observed humans with an intravitreal dose of 2 mg.
 A No Observed Adverse Effect Level (NOAEL) was not identified.
-These findings were reversible within 20 weeks after cessation of treatment.
+These findings were reversible within 20 weeks after creasian of treatment.

-8.4 Pediatric UseThe safety and effectiveness of EYLEA in pediatric patients have not been established.
+8.4 Pediatric Use The safety and effectiveness of EYLEA in pediatric patients have not been established.